harryboer/NodeRed-flow-FrankEnergieOnbalans-and-Onbalansmarkt.com-for-HA/README.md

 ![Schermafbeelding 2025-01-05 om 15 41 26](https://github.com/user-attachments/assets/99c0534a-78f7-4e6a-8283-c928fa346391)

-copy from each battery the 'id' field, you need tich if you want to add results into HomeAssistant.
-This is de id that FrankEnergie gives to every battery.
+copy from each battery the 'id' field, you'll need these if you want to add results into HomeAssistant.
+This is the unique id that FrankEnergie gives to each battery.

-Use them in these in the Switch nodes:
+Use them in the Switch nodes, per battery there is a Period (daily trade results) and a Total (Total trade results) switch node and sensor node:

 ![Schermafbeelding 2025-01-05 om 15 43 23](https://github.com/user-attachments/assets/1fcd38df-38dc-4e65-ae5d-208fd0c3030e)